 "Leading the way"

-The scientists at the School of Materials created a clever compound of graphene-infused rubber, resulting in outsoles that are 50% stronger, 50% harder wearing and 50% more elastic than the non-graphene compound.
+The scientists at the Department of Materials created a clever compound of graphene-infused rubber, resulting in outsoles that are 50% stronger, 50% harder wearing and 50% more elastic than the non-graphene compound.
 The resultant shoes have proved hugely popular – with one model selling out just a month after it launched.
-Now, inov-8 and the School are working on a long-term partnership to further enhance sportswear products with graphene.
+Now, inov-8 and the Department are working on a long-term partnership to further enhance sportswear products with graphene.

 Michael Price, Product and Marketing Director at inov-8, said: "Through intensive research, hundreds of prototypes and thousands of hours of testing in both the field and laboratory, athletes now no longer need to compromise."

 "Graphene is super-light and super-strong, so we can reduce product weight while maintaining strong performance.
 There’s also process innovation; how we create the composites.
 We’re leading the way and will continue to push our leadership position.
 It’s very exciting," added Dr Vijayaraghavan.

 For more information, see the product page on the inov-8 website.

 Scientists at The University of Manchester have co-founded a new company, Manchester BIOGEL (formerly PeptiGelDesign), based at the BioHub, Alderley Park, which is dedicated to the commercialisation of an innovative hydrogel technology developed at the University.